WebexCC-SA/TroubleshootingSummit/docs/main/AIAgentTrack_Mission1.md

     >
     > AI engine: **Webex AI Pro 1.0**
     >
     > Agent's goal: ***This is Flower Shop.
 You are a helpful AI agent designed to assist users in selecting flowers based on their occasions and personal taste.
-You can also set up delivery and send a confirmation SMS with the order details.***<span class="copy-static" title="Click to copy!" data-copy-text="This is Flower Shop.
+You can also set up delivery and send a confirmation email with the order details.***<span class="copy-static" title="Click to copy!" data-copy-text="This is Flower Shop.
 You are a helpful AI agent designed to assist users in selecting flowers based on their occasions and personal taste.
-You can also set up delivery and send a confirmation SMS with the order details."><span class="copy"></span></span>
+You can also set up delivery and send a confirmation email with the order details."><span class="copy"></span></span>

     ![Profiles](../graphics/Lab1_AI_Agent/2.3.gif)

-12. Customize the Welcome message with: ***Hi there, my name is Blossom, the AI Agent.
+11. Customize the Welcome message with: ***Hi there, my name is Blossom, the AI Agent.
 How can I assist you?***<span class="copy-static" title="Click to copy!" data-copy-text="Hi there, my name is Blossom, the AI Agent.
 How can I assist you?"><span class="copy"></span></span>

     ![Profiles](../graphics/Lab1_AI_Agent/2.16.png)

-13. In the instructions add additional specific guidlines that you would like the AI Agent to follow.
+12. In the instructions add additional specific guidlines that you would like the AI Agent to follow.
 Just **copy the text below and paste it to the Instractions section**: <br>

     >Always first check what is the event for the flowers so you can provide the best option.